 Another strategy calls for gaining new customers in existing markets and also the previously mentioned plan to cut 20% of low volume vendors and replacing them with private label brands.

-Running counter to chains like Macy’s Inc. (NYSE:MC) and J.C.
+Running counter to chains like Macy’s Inc. (NYSE:MB) and J.C.
 Penney Co.
 Inc. (NYSE:JCPC) that are closing hundreds of stores, Dick’s hopes to gain market share in sporting goods by opening 43 new Dick’s locations, 19 of which are former Sports Authority stores.

 According to Stack, the company will be patient in site selection and expects even more market share to become available in the sporting goods space than that provided by the closing of The Sports Authority, Sport Chalet and Golfsmith stores.